Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Case: and have the same support i.e.

+{\Blue \begin{remark} Note that for any desired value of acceptance, error-minimizing measurements can be designed by choosing the appropriate value of constant $c$ and $c_r$, provided that the desired acceptance remains less than the maximum obtained in Theorem \ref{thm: symmetric}. \end{remark} }

-\begin{remark} Note that for the case $\mathcal{C}1$, the expressions for acceptance for $\rho$ and $\sigma$, both are linear in the parameter $c$ in Theorem \ref{lem: genAccSym}, so the parameters that maximize acceptance for both states $\rho$ and $\sigma$ is the same.
-Thus, same measurement maximizes both the acceptances.
-This also holds for the case $\mathcal{C}2$.
+\begin{remark} Note that for the case $\mathcal{C}1$, the expressions of acceptance for $\rho$ and $\sigma$, both are linear in the parameter $c$ in Theorem \ref{lem: genAccSym}, so the parameter-values that maximize acceptance for both states $\rho$ and $\sigma$ is the same.
+Thus, the same measurements maximize both acceptances.
+This observation also holds for the case $\mathcal{C}2$.
 In contrast, in the case $\mathcal{C}3$, we obtained acceptances as different functions of $c$ and $c_r$.
-So, the measurements which maximize acceptance for the state $\rho, i.e. A_\rho(\Lambda)$, won't be maximizing acceptance for the state $\sigma, i.e. A_\sigma(\Lambda)$ and the measurement which maximize the acceptance for the state $\sigma, i.e. A_\sigma(\Lambda)$ won't be maximizing acceptance for the state $\rho, i.e. A_\rho(\Lambda)$. \end{remark}
+So, the measurements that maximize acceptance for the state $\rho, i.e., A_\rho(\Lambda)$, will not be maximizing acceptance for the state $\sigma, i.e., A_\sigma(\Lambda)$.
+Similarly, the measurement that maximizes the acceptance for the state $\sigma, i.e., A_\sigma(\Lambda)$ will not maximize acceptance for the state $\rho, i.e., A_\rho(\Lambda)$. \end{remark}